sahib/libmunin/README.rst

     http://pwsp.net/~qbob/moodbar-0.1.2.tar.gz

-The moodbar is not strictly required but recomnended.
+The moodbar is not strictly required but recommended.

 Required Python Modules
 -----------------------